 - a.
-Outlet conduits must be encased in reinforced concrete for medium and high hazard dams.
-For low-hazard dams, conduits should be partially encased (i.e., cradle) For some low-hazard dams, full encasement may be needed depending on the conduit material and height of the dam (i.e. external loading) - b.
-A concrete encasement must be designed to withstand the external forces exerted on the outlet conduit by all overburden loads and the internal impact forces exerted by outlet discharges. - c.
-Vertical sides of a concrete encasement are not permissible.
-Appropriate batter of side walls (10V:1H or less steep) is required.
+Outlet conduits must be fully or partially encased (i.e., cradle) in reinforced concrete.
+The Engineer may use Engineering Judgment under Section 1.5 to determine the appropriate encasement option.
+The Department recommends that outlet conduits be fully encased for medium and high hazard dams. - b.
+Flexible wall conduit must be fully encased. - c.
+A concrete encasement must be designed to withstand the external forces exerted on the outlet conduit by all overburden loads and the internal impact forces exerted by outlet discharges. - d.
+Vertical sides of a concrete encasement or cradle are not permissible.
+Appropriate batter of side walls (10V:1H or less steep) is required. - e.
+Flowable fill or "Controlled Low Strength Material" (CLSM) is not allowed around outlet conduits in medium or high hazard dams.
+It may be acceptable in low hazard dams on a case-by-case basis.